BDA-KTS/Telegram-Data-Collection/README.md

 SpotifyGroup
 ```

-*To get the complete seed list used and the dataset created with it, please go to [https://search.gesis.org/research_data/SDN-10.7802-2825](https://search.gesis.org/research_data/SDN-10.7802-2825) and click on the Dataset from the right menu.
-The list link on the list is the seeds*

 ## Output Data

-The method outputs the collected raw data as JSON objects containing the message and its metadata like in the example shown below into the [`public_group_messages`](public_group_messages/) directory (see there for some examples).
-The file [`tracking/public_group.csv`](tracking/public_group.csv) is automatically updated to track the last collected message per channel.
+The method writes the collected raw data as JSON objects containing the messages and their metadata into one file per channel. the [`output/messages`](output/messages/) directory.
+The method keeps track of the last collected messages per channel, so that those are not fetched again when the method is run again.
+An example message is shown here, whereas others are in [`examples/bloomberg.txt`](examples/bloomberg.txt):

 ```json
 {